Azure-Samples/linux-postgres-migration/notes/0-EXPLORE-AND-RUN.md

 (14 rows)
 ```

-## Set expanded mode to on and select from the products table
+## set expanded mode to on and select from the products table

 ```
 postgres=> \x